Norman Dodgin

 Dodgin became a player-manager in 1953 while playing for Exeter City, until his retirement from playing in 1955, at which point he became a full-time manager.
 He was also a manager at Barrow from 1957 to 1958, and at Oldham Athletic between 1958 and 1960.

+Norman was the brother of Bill Dodgin Sr. and the uncle of Bill Dodgin Jr., both of whom were professional footballers and football managers.